CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 {{</notice>}}

-### On VirtualBox, why are the interfaces in a bond powered down?
+### When using VirtualBox, why is the bond down?

-With VirtualBox and VirtualBox with Vagrant, when you create a bond (aggregate multiple network interfaces (slaves) into a single logical bonded interface), you need to make sure that *promiscuous mode* is set to `on` for each interface participating in the bond.
+With VirtualBox and VirtualBox with Vagrant, when you create a bond (aggregate multiple network interfaces (slaves) into a single logical bonded interface), you need to make sure that *promiscuous mode* is set to `on` for each interface in the bond.
 You set promiscuous mode in the `/etc/network/interface` file on the switch.

 The following example shows that swp2 and swp3 is configured as a bond.